Murgator/fivem-donation-script-tip4serv/README.md

 ## Contact

-If you need help creating your custom command contact us on https://tip4serv.com/contact
+If you need help contact us on https://tip4serv.com/contact